OketchOdanga/Customer-Churn-Prediction-Retention-Dashboard/README.md

 * Enable email notifications for high-churn-risk customers
 * Integrate voice support for real-time customer service tools
 * Connect to live databases or CRM systems

----

-## 🙌 Credits

-Built with ❤️ as part of an AI/ML learning journey on churn analytics and dashboard development.

----

-## 📄 License

-This project is open-source under the MIT License.